Everything we know about the Switch 2

 The next Metroid Prime game is launching in 2025, and has already been confirmed as coming to the Nintendo Switch.
 But the impressive graphics showcased in the trailer led to speculation that Metroid Prime 4 could be coming to the Switch 2, possibly as a cross-gen title.
 Nintendo does have form in this department, launching both the Wii and Switch with cross-gen games.

-One of the Wii's launch games was Twilight Princess, which also came out on the GameCube, while one of the Switch's launch games was Breath of the Wild, which also was available on the Wii U. We previously discussed the possibility of Metroid Prime 4 coming to the Switch 2, along with what we know about the console, in a Newscast.
+One of the Wii's launch games was Twilight Princess, which also came out on the GameCube, while one of the Switch's launch games was Breath of the Wild, which was also available on the Wii U. We previously discussed the possibility of Metroid Prime 4 coming to the Switch 2, along with what we know about the console, in a Newscast.
 You can also check out our DF Direct about the June 2024 Nintendo Direct, which includes discussions on the Metroid Prime 4 reveal and some of the things Digital Foundry expects from the Switch 2.

 Another first-party title that could be heading to the Switch 2 is Pokémon Legends: Z-A, which was announced during the Pokémon Presents for Pokémon Day 2024.
 What's interesting about the reveal of this new Pokémon game, which is set in a futuristic version of Lumiose City, is that Game Freak said it will have a "simultaneous" worldwide release on "Nintendo Switch systems" in 2025.
 This wording could indicate that Pokémon Legends: Z-A will be a cross-gen game and a Switch 2 launch title.
 In the lead up to the launch of Z-A, Pokemon developer Game Freak were hit by an unprecedented "gigaleak" which, among other things, reportedly revealed the Switch 2 codename.
 It's thought Game Freak have internally been referring to the Switch successor by the codename 'Ounce'.